Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

 Using thermodynamic perturbation theory, light scattering measurements and spectroscopic analyses, Wu \textit{et al.} proposed a phase diagram in the temperature-microgel concentration plane \cite{wu2003phase}.
-In results reminiscent of molecular glasses studied earlier, Mattsson \textit{et al.} \cite{mattsson2009soft} demonstrated that the fragilities of deformable microgels of crosslinked polymer networks of PNIPAM and polyacrylic acid (PAAc) were determined by the elasticities of individual particles.
+In results that are reminiscent of those reported for molecular glasses, Mattsson \textit{et al.} \cite{mattsson2009soft} demonstrated that the fragilities of deformable microgels were determined by the elasticities of individual particles.
 Romeo \textit{et al.} \cite{romeo2010temperature} demonstrated that concentrated PNIPAM suspensions exhibit interesting temperature-dependent rheology.
-As the solvent became increasingly unfavourable because of an increase in temperature beyond the VPTT, they reported a transition from a colloidal glass to a colloidal gel phase, with an intervening liquid-like phase at the VPTT.
-When the weight concentration of PNIPAM was varied in a PNIPAM-PAAc system while keeping PAAc content fixed, three different rheological regimes, a Newtonian shear-thinning fluid, an attractive glass characterised by a yield stress, and a jammed state, were identified \cite{franco2021glass}.
-Recently, Misra \textit{et al.} \cite{misra2024effect} used rheological studies and scanning electron microscopy to demonstrate that the microstructural details and bulk rheology of dense suspensions of microgel particles were highly sensitive to changes in particle stiffnesses.
+As the solvent became increasingly unfavourable when the temperature was increased beyond the VPTT, the authors reported a transition from a colloidal glass to a colloidal gel phase and an intervening liquid-like phase at the VPTT.
+When the weight concentration of PNIPAM was varied in a PNIPAM-PAAc system while keeping the PAAc content fixed, three different rheological regimes, a shear-thinning fluid, an attractive glass characterised by a yield stress, and a jammed state, were identified \cite{franco2021glass}.
+Recently, Misra \textit{et al.} \cite{misra2024effect} used rheological studies and scanning electron microscopy to demonstrate that the microstructural details and bulk rheology of dense suspensions of microgel particles were highly sensitive to changes in particle stiffness.